-In accordance with regulation 31(1) of the Regulations, when the Authority establishes that a designated undertaking had suffered an unfair burden to provide a universal service, it shall be compensated by one or a combination of the following:
+In accordance with Regulation 31(1) of the Regulations, when the Authority establishes that a designated undertaking has suffered an unfair burden to provide a universal service, it shall:

-- from public funds with the approval of the government; and/ or - by means of a sharing mechanism between providers of electronic communications networks and services8.
+- introduce a mechanism to compensate the USP from public funds with the approval of the government; and/ or - establish a sharing mechanism between providers of electronic communications networks and services.

-More detail on the allocation of the source of funding on GO's claim for the financial year 2010 would be dealt with by means of a separate consultation document earmarked for publishing following the publication of this decision.
+A decision on the allocation of the source of funding relating to GO's claim for the financial year 2010 is being addressed by means of a separate consultation document earmarked for publishing following the publication of this decision.

-3 SL399.28, Regulation 31 (1)
+&lt;sup>8 SL399.28, Regulation 31 (1)